My finances, my projects, my life

 Languages spoken

 And these are just the languages used in the classroom.
-Naturally, secondary school students also have the option of learning foreign languages like Spanish, Italian or even Latin – and some schools offer Chinese, too!
-In fact, language learning accounts for an impressive 50% of schooling in Luxembourg.
+Naturally, secondary school students also have the option of learning foreign languages like English, Spanish, Italian or even Latin – and some schools offer Chinese, too!

-Luxembourg’s school system has options for children of all ages and nationalities, with a choice of public or private schools, Luxembourgish or European programmes, and classic or general learning tracks.
-For each child there is the school that suits him best.
+Luxembourg’s school system has options for children of all ages and nationalities, with a choice of public or private schools, Luxembourgish or European programmes, and classic or technical learning tracks.
+Parents and their children have to work together to make the right choices.